+His vigorous cultivation of virtuosity-evidenced in his becoming a contender for the title of “best rock drummer” by the early 1980s-inevitably drew drummer-fans seeing him as a larger-than-life hero.
+His lyrics and song concepts-the grand ideological statements, the epic narratives, the metaphysical topics, uses of science fiction and fantasy-were perfect ingredients for the creation of “cult texts” (2009: 180).

-counterbalanced by his warm appreciation of appropriate fan behaviour at Rush concerts.
+However, Peart’s negative othering of fans is counterbalanced within his writing by his warm appreciation of appropriate fan behaviour at Rush concerts.
 As he states within Far and Near of the positive aspects of his live performances: ‘I really like to see people’s faces – to see them smiling, singing along, getting excited’ (2014: 254).
 From the performative perspective, Peart does display fan appreciation when it occurs within a professional environment – the arena of the rock concert.
-As such, Peart’s autobiographical writings contain numerous positive references to enthusiastic fans who visibly experience gratification from seeing Rush perform live (with Peart frequently ‘rewarding’ such individuals with drumsticks conveyed to them by his assistant, (and recording in his journals) fans who regularly attend concerts, and enjoying seeing witty and amusing signs that fans have constructed to catch the band’s attention – although he quips that a fan banner which reads: “I Want to Meet Neil” is doomed to failure).
-Consequently, the tone of these fan evaluations different from those which involve face-to-face confrontations, as this quote from Near and Far illustrates:
+As such, Peart’s autobiographical writings contain numerous positive references to enthusiastic fans who visibly experience gratification from seeing Rush perform live (with Peart frequently ‘rewarding’ such individuals with drumsticks conveyed to them by his assistant, recognising (and recording in his journals) fans who regularly attend concerts, and enjoying seeing witty and amusing signs that fans have constructed to catch the band’s attention – although he quips that a fan banner which reads: “I Want to Meet Neil” is doomed to failure).
+Here, then, is an example within his writing of a positive reaction to fan presence, and one that arguably captures the essence of what Larsen and Zubernis refer to as the celebratory space of the fan convention, the space that brings ‘fans and creators together in a carnival atmosphere’ (2012: 21).
+While a rock concert rather than a convention, the issue of proximity is paramount (and as Larsen and Zubernis state, even the convention’s apparent intimacy is largely illusory due to the presence of mediators who manage fan/creator contact).
+Consequently, the tone of these Rush fan evaluations are markedly different from those which involve face-to-face confrontations, as this quote from Near and Far illustrates:

 Even people who don’t like our band have to appreciate our audiences.
 They simply enjoy themselves so much it’s contagious.
 Some sing along with every word, some play air drums or guitar, most just smile and rock along with us.
 It’s a wonderful thing to witness, especially from my vantage point (2014: 72).

 This sentiment of fan approval in their guise as a collective audience underscores the appropriate aspect of the parasocial relationship that Peart is concerned with maintaining, and which is legitimate within a professional context.
-In this regard, his celebrity is renegotiated as work and fame is consciously re-evaluated as a vocation, the basis of which is not delivering fan gratification through personal connection, but through professional musical performance, the only arena of fan participation that he validates positively.
+In this regard, his celebrity is renegotiated as work, and fame is consciously re-evaluated as a vocation, the basis of which is not delivering fan gratification through personal connection, but through professional musical performance, the only arena of fan participation that he validates positively.
 This, ultimately, is Peart’s unwritten ‘contract’ with his fans, and it is how he perceives his own public status and the limits of his celebrity obligations, as he reflexively contemplates within his journal in Roadshow in relation to charges that he is ‘difficult’ and emotionally and physically remote from fans:

 Thinking tonight how it bothers me that people should think ill of me.
 I give them everything onstage, every night, but some want-demand-more.
 Another unbridgeable divide.
 Humphrey Bogart quote: The only thing I owe the public is a good performance (2006: 215).